-There’s no shortage of stories to tell – about the Museum, the work our team is doing, global STEM topics, community science endeavors and much more – and we enjoy partnering with members of the media (reporters, producers, bloggers, editors and photographers) to tell them.
+There’s no shortage of stories to tell – about the Science Museum, the work our team is doing, global STEM topics, community science endeavors and much more – and we enjoy partnering with members of the media (reporters, producers, bloggers, editors and photographers) to tell them.
 Whether you’re covering a new exhibit or fun event, would like to fact check content, need a scientific perspective or have questions about our STEM research and educational initiatives, our subject matter experts are happy to help press with their stories.

 We’ve made a few resources for journalists available on this page.
-If you’re interested in doing a story about us, want to be added to our press release distribution list, have an interview request or would like to schedule a Museum visit, please contact our Manager of Communications and Curiosity so we can help connect you to the best resource.
-All interviews with Museum employees and any on-site media visits must be arranged through the Communications and Curiosity Department.
+If you’re interested in doing a story about us, want to be added to our press release distribution list, have an interview request or would like to schedule a Science Museum visit, please contact our Communications and Curiosity Director so we can help connect you to the best resource.
+All interviews with Science Museum employees and any on-site media visits must be arranged through the Communications and Curiosity Department.
 After all, we’re here to make your job easy and your story stellar!

 "This is by far the best science center I have ever been to.
 The kids had so much fun playing around and learning.
 I would have to say one of my favorite parts were playing air hockey with a robot, probably the neatest thing I've ever done.
 I would love to go back.
 We traveled two hours to get here and it was well worth the trip."